-Contributions to Social Psychology
+Kurt Lewin’s Other Contributions to Social Psychology

 Until Field Theory, psychologists focused more on an individual’s behavior and how it could be understood or altered.
 Lewin was one of the first psychologists to examine how individuals interacted with their environments and each other.
-For this reason, he considered the “father” of social psychology.
+For this reason, he is considered the “father” of social psychology.

 Throughout his development of Field Theory and other ideas, Lewin brought ideas from mathematics and science into the world of psychology.
 He was one of the first psychologists to pull ideas from the scientific method and apply them to social psychology.
 Rather than observing individuals and their interactions, he controlled elements of the environment and pioneered the way that psychologists conducted experiments.

 Lewin’s contributions to the world of psychology are numerous.
 Without his work and the ideas within Field Theory, the world of social psychology would probably look drastically different.

 Kurt Lewin’s Field Theory is arguably his most well-known contribution to social psychology, but he also developed Change Theory.
 Kurt Lewin’s Change Theory is quite different from field theory, in that it tries to explain how we can reject and replace the information that we have learned.
 Lewin developed an unfreeze-change-refreeze model that instructs individuals and teams on how to change their thinking and behavior.
 You can learn more about this theory here!

 Kurt Lewin Quotes From Field Theory in Social Science

 Interested in reading more about field theory?
 Borrow Field Theory in Social Science from your local library.
 Here are some notable quotes from the book: